St. Petersburg Catastrophic Injuries Lawyer

 One of the worst hardships in life is being suddenly injured due to the

-negligence, carelessness, or wrongdoing of someone else, such as a drunk,
+negligence, carelessness, or wrongdoing of someone else, such as a drunk, distracted,

-that can negatively impact you for the rest of your life.
+impact you for the rest of your life.

 These are among the most serious injuries anyone can suffer with consequences